 Farren’s Bar is the most northerly pub in Ireland and a great place to warm yourself up with a pint after exploring the area.
 You’ll be in good company, as even Luke Skywalker (Mark Hamill) popped into the bar for refreshments during the filming of The Last Jedi.

-FAQs About Visiting Malin Head
+FAQs About Visiting Malin Head in Donegal

 Since starting The Irish Road Trip many years ago, we’ve had endless questions from people thinking about visiting Malin Head.